ethereum/EIPs/EIPS/eip-draft_retrieval_domain.md

 ## Rationale

 A notable application of EIP-712 signatures is found in EIP-2612 (permit), which specifies a `DOMAIN_SEPARATOR` function that returns a `bytes32` value (the actual domain separator, i.e., the result of `hashStruct(eip712Domain)`).
 This value does not suffice for the purposes of integrating with EIP-712, as the RPC methods defined there receive an object describing the domain and not just the separator in hash form.
 Note that this is not a flaw of the RPC methods, it is indeed part of the security proposition that the domain should be validated and informed to the user as part of the signing process.
+On its own, a hash does not allow this to be implemented, given it is opaque.
 The present EIP fills this gap in both EIP-712 and EIP-2612.

 ## Backwards Compatibility